joaomrsouza/better-extension-manager/README.md

 #### Fixed

 - It may get stuck when trying to resolve extension dependency.
-Issue [#2](https://github.com/joaomrsouza/extension-manager/issues/2).
+Issue [#2](https://github.com/joaomrsouza/better-extension-manager/issues/2).
 - Escaping from the confirmation dialog was not working how it should.

 #### Added

-- `extension-manager.removeGlobalExtensionsFromWorkspace` command.
+- `better-extension-manager.removeGlobalExtensionsFromWorkspace` command.